ChristophJanus/PythonAnnotations/README.md

 # PythonAnnotations
-This was the code used to analyze Python type annotations in my bachelor thesis at the proglang chair at the University of Freiburg. https://proglang.informatik.uni-freiburg.de/
+This was the code used to analyze Python type annotations in a bachelor thesis at the proglang chair at the University of Freiburg. https://proglang.informatik.uni-freiburg.de/

 The thesis has three analysis parts: